Optimal Shrinkage Estimation of Fixed Effects in Linear Panel Data Models: Abstract

 \section{Abstract}

-Shrinkage methods are frequently used to estimate fixed effects to reduce the noisiness of the least square estimators.
-However, widely used shrinkage estimators guarantee such noise reduction only under strong distributional assumptions.
+Shrinkage methods are frequently used to improve the precision of least squares estimators of fixed effects.
+However, widely used shrinkage estimators guarantee improved precision only under strong distributional assumptions.
 I develop an estimator for the fixed effects that obtains the best possible mean squared error within a class of shrinkage estimators.
 This class includes conventional shrinkage estimators and the optimality does not require distributional assumptions.
 The estimator has an intuitive form and is easy to implement.
-Moreover, the fixed effects are allowed to vary with time and to be serially correlated, and the shrinkage optimally incorporates the underlying correlation structure in this case.
-In such a context, I also provide a method to forecast fixed effects one period ahead.
+Moreover, the fixed effects are allowed to vary with time and to be serially correlated, in which case the shrinkage optimally incorporates the underlying correlation structure.
+I also provide a method to forecast fixed effects one period ahead in this setting.